tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __APSFilesystemService__   [se.natusoft.osgi.aps.api.core.filesystem.service] {

->  This provides a filesystem for use by services/applications.
+This provides a filesystem for use by services/applications.
 Each filesystem has its own root that cannot be navigated outside of.

-> Services or application using this should do something like this in their activators:
+Services or application using this should do something like this in their activators:

         APSFilesystemService fss;
-        APSFilesystemImpl fs;
+        APSFilesystem fs;

         if (fss.hasFilesystem("my.file.system")) {
             fs = fss.getFilsystem("my.file.system");
         }